 James Tylor (Possum) was born in Mildura, Victoria.
 He spent his childhood in Menindee in far west New South Wales, and then moved to Kununurra and Derby in the Kimberley region of Western Australia in his adolescent years.
-From 2003 to 2008 James trained and worked as a carpenter in Derby, Darwin Australia and Helsingør, Denmark.
-In 2011 he completed a bachelor of Visual Arts at the South Australian school of Art in Adelaide and in 2012 he completed honours at the Tasmanian School of Art in Hobart.
-He returned to Adelaide in 2013 and completed a Masters in Visual Art at the South Australian school of Art.
-He currently lives and works in Adelaide.
+From 2003 to 2008, James trained and worked as a carpenter in Australia and Denmark.
+In 2011 he completed a bachelor of Visual Arts (Photography) at the South Australian School of Art in Adelaide and in 2012 he completed Honours in Fine Arts (Photography) at the Tasmanian School of Art in Hobart.
+He returned to Adelaide in 2013 and completed a Masters in Visual Art (Photography) at the South Australian School of Art.

 James’ artistic practice examines concepts around cultural identity in Australian contemporary society and social history.
 He explores Australian cultural representations through his multi-cultural heritage, which comprises Nunga (Kaurna), Māori (Te Arawa) and European (English, Scottish, Irish, Dutch and Norwegian) Australian ancestry.
 James’ work focuses largely on the 19th century history of Australia and its continual effect on present day issues surrounding cultural identity in Australia.